Last revision: April 1, 2021

 If the eviction cannot be executed in an agreeable manner, a Lawsuit can be filed by any of the involved parties.
 Once Court has completed mediation and passed a verdict on the Lawsuit, all parties are required to follow the ruling.
 If a verdict is ignored the offending party will be subject to Staff disciplinary action.

 A trespassing lawsuit can be filed when a player is disrespectful in their compliance with a previous trespassing case.
 This includes, but is not limited to, moving to the five chunk boundary or adding a town claim to prevent future expansion.
+A mayor or assistant may represent a town when handling these cases.

 If two or more existing town borders or player areas are too close to allow for expansion, they can request Court assistance in mediating their border dispute.
 Court will research the area and work with all parties involved to the best of their ability in an attempt to reach an agreement.
 If Court reaches a verdict granting any land to either party, Court will grant a land claim permit for the contested area to the designated party.